 - Blame it on makeup artist Paolo Ballestero.
 (Figueroa claims that he was speaking out against Ballestero’s characterization of the First Lady.
 If that were true, he did a poor job on-air explaining that.
 After saying what he said, he admitted that it was “true.”)

 - Suggest Michelle Obama’s office got him fired.
-(That didn’t happen, according to The Washing Post.)
+(That didn’t happen, according to The Washington Post.)

 - Accuse Univision executives of smearing him without being given the chance to defending himself.